-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, it's time to welcome a special guest from a very different platform to see what happens when console game ports go very wrong indeed...
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, it's time to welcome a special guest from a very different platform to see what happens when console game ports go very wrong indeed.

 Wait, I hear you cry.
 Mega Man?
 Are you actually from Mars?
 In what universe does the little blue bomber originally known as Rockman count as obscure?
-He's had roughly twenty million games and counting.
+He's had roughly 20 million games and counting.
 A TV series.
 A bad throat condition in Captain N, even!
-Mega Man 2 still stands as one of the most successful gaming passion projects of all time, with its developers following up on the world's 'meh' response to the first game by working their asses off in their spare time and creating a platforming legend, even including Quick Man's stage, which can suck it through a sewer pipe.
+Mega Man 2 still stands as one of the most successful gaming passion projects of all time, with its developers following up on the world's 'meh' response to the first game by working their asses off in their spare time and creating a platforming legend, even though Quick Man's stage can suck it through a sewer pipe.

 For comparison purposes, this is what a good Mega Man game looks like.

-The series' big gimmick is that you can play most of its levels in any order you want - the only exception being a final run on Wily's doom fortress when his regular robots have been destroyed - and collect each boss' weapon when you defeat them.
+The series' big gimmick is that you can play most of its levels in any order you want—the only exception being a final run on Wily's doom fortress when his regular robots have been destroyed—and collect each boss's weapon when you defeat them.
 This adds a tactical element to the game, because as well as each gun handling completely differently, each boss is weak against a different weapon type and it's up to you to figure out the best route.
 At least, it was before Wikipedia existed.
 In Mega Man 2 for instance, the Metal Blade was easily the best general weapon, due to being able to shoot in any direction instead of just straight ahead like Mega Man's regular weapon.
-To get it though, you probably wanted to do Quick Man's hellish world of lasers first and recover his boomerang... which in turn would be easier if you'd already swung by Flash Man to collect his time stopping power.
+To get it though, you probably wanted to do Quick Man's hellish world of lasers first and recover his boomerang... which in turn would be easier if you'd already swung by Flash Man to collect his time-stopping power.
 And so on and so forth.

 Rock, Paper, Scissors, if you like.
 Though that's not where the name comes from.